 In 1641 the M.P.
 John Pym listed the King's transgressions in his 'Grand Remonstrance'.
 The indecisive Charles, urged on by his enraged and wilful wife, impeached Pym and four other members of parliament for high treason.
 In January 1642 he went to the House of Commons with armed troops to arrest the miscreants, but to quote Charles, "all the birds had flown" on his arrival.
 The King and the royal family were forced to flee from London.
 As matters continued to deteriorate, Henrietta Maria and her younger children were sent on to France.

-The King resorted to attempting to use the Scots against the Parliamentarians.
+The King resorted to using the Scots against the Parliamentarians.
 The army was now demanding that "Charles Stuart, that man of blood" should be brought to account for his crimes against the people, the King of England was put on trial for his life.

 Charles behaved with great dignity and courage throughout his trial, conducted at Westminster Hall.
 He defended himself ably and managed to control the stutter which had afflicted him all his life.
 He was sentenced to death.